-Spaces will suit different needs including open offices and coworking desks, maker space and studios, conventional offices, meeting rooms, and vibrant common areas.
-The main floor will be designed to be porous to different ideas and interests, where the public and private spheres can readily mingle through the formal and informal programming.
+Spaces will suit different needs including open offices and co-working desks, studios, offices, meeting rooms, and vibrant common areas.
+The main floor is designed to be inclusive to different ideas and interests, where the public and private spheres can readily mingle through formal and informal programming.

 For more information visit: www.312Main.ca